-At its first Board meeting of the year, the new ADISA (the Alternative & Direct Investment Securities Association) Board, elected by the membership in late 2022, selected its 2023 officers.
-Michael Underhill of Capital Innovations begins his term as the 2023 ADISA president, and Jade Miller with Bourne Financial Group was elected as the 2023 president-elect and will serve as president in 2024.
+At its first Board meeting of the year, the new ADISA (the Alternative & Direct Investment Securities Association) Board, elected by the membership in late 2023, selected its 2024 officers.
+Jade Miller of Bourne Financial Group begins her term as the 2024 ADISA president, and John Grady with ABR Dynamic Funds was elected as the 2024 president-elect and will serve as president in 2025.
+This is the first time a previous president has been elected to serve again as Grady served as ADISA's president in 2017 (ADISA's bylaws permit a repeat term after a five-year wait).

 John Grady serves as ABR Dynamic Funds’ chief operating officer and general counsel.
 The firm is a registered investment advisor and manages several private funds, mutual funds and UCITS sub-funds using proprietary, volatility-focused strategies.
 Prior to joining ABR Dynamic Funds, Grady was a partner at Practus LLP and DLA Piper LLP.
 Before that, he held various positions with industry leading firms focused on managed futures, real estate and other alternative assets and strategies.